Hi there… Skye Blake, Cat Info Detective, reporting on a question every cat lover dreads… “Why is my cat peeing outside his litter box?”

 Getting Your Cat Back in the Litter Box

-- First, don’t be angry at your cat.
-It’s not personal against you.
+- Don’t be angry at your cat… it’s not personal against you.
 Cats don’t think that way.
-Take the emotion out of it and focus on finding the exact cause of the problem.
+Take the emotion out of it and focus on finding the real cause.
 Put on your thinking cap and figure it out rationally!

-- Second, get out your pencil, paper, phone, or whatever you use and make notes!
+- Get out your pencil and paper or phone and make notes!

-- Fourth, learn to see your home through the eyes, ears, nose, tongue, and skin of your cat.
+- Learn to see your home through the eyes, ears, nose, tongue, and skin of your cat.
 All his senses play a big role in this!

-- Fifth, the answer might be as simple as “You’re not cleaning the box enough”.
-Think about it… do you want to use a toilet that hasn’t been flushed in days?
-Neither does your cat!
-You can easily fix that problem.
-See “Cleaning Cat Urine” for details on proper cleaning of soiled areas in your home.
+- The answer might be as simple as “You’re not cleaning the box enough”.
+Do you want to use a toilet that hasn’t been flushed in days?
+See also “Cleaning Cat Urine”

-- Last, but not least, put together a plan to deal with the problem(s) you’ve found.
+- Put together a plan to deal with the problem(s) you’ve found.